CleanMyMac vs MacKeeper: Unbiased comparison & review of key features

 CleanMyMac - Smart Scan complete

-A clear standout in MacKeeper is its antivirus with real time protection.
+A clear standout in MacKeeper is its antivirus with real-time protection.
+In March 2025, it was AV-Test certified, detecting 99.7% of all known existing malware.
 From the Find & Fix dashboard, I can turn protection on, run a quick or full scan, and review anything placed in quarantine in one place.
 If you want cleaning and a built-in antivirus under one installer, this is the feature that sets MacKeeper apart.

 MacKeeper cleaner for Mac